matwerber1/learning-graph-three-way-trades/README.md

 ## Relational solution

-Now, two-way swaps are very easy to solve in a relational database.
+Now, two-way swaps are pretty easy to solve in a relational database.
 Imagine your tables looks like this:

 ### Garage table